bazwilliams/upnp-playlist-service/README.md

 DS Service
 ==========

 Node.js based system for monitoring a suite of UPNP renderers on a network.
 A simple wake up system exists which can be configured to wake a DS and change it to a particular source.

 It is intended to run all the time so it can discover your renderers and control them.

+A capability exists to convert a play queue which exists already on a DS which you may have spent a long time preparing to be saved as an m3u file.
+This only works for Minimserver and requires both this service and minimserver to be running on the same computer.
+By storing your playlist as an m3u file, you are free to edit metadata and album art without loss.
+If you store the raw playlist from a Upnp renderer, the metadata is included in the playlist which means it can become out of sync to your original files.

 Installation
 ============